 Margarita Pizza is a pizza classic.
 This style of pizza was originally made for Queen Margherita, the Queen of Italy by a man named Esposito in Naples in 1889.
 Italy, Queen Margherita.
 The ingredients you find in Margarita pizza are typically fresh basil, tomatoes, and mozzarella cheese.
 During the summer I grow container gardens of herbs, basil is one that I love.
 This summer I have had fresh salad caprese, and homemade pesto, and I have enjoyed every minute of growing my own herbs.
 Margarita pizza is a wonderful way to use your fresh basil.

-- 4 vine rippened tomatoes
+- 4 vine ripened tomatoes

-- 1 clove garlic, chopped (optional)
+- 1 garlic clove chopped

 - 3 tablespoons chopped fresh oregano